ehlesp/smallab-k8s-pve-guide/G040 - Backups 04 ~ UrBackup 01 - Server setup.md

 Clone a new VM from the `debiantpl` VM template, as is explained [here in the chapter **G024**](G024%20-%20K3s%20cluster%20setup%2007%20~%20K3s%20node%20VM%20template%20setup.md#full-cloning-of-the-debian-vm-template).
 The cloning parameters adjusted for generating this chapter's VM were set as follows:

 - `VM ID`: `431`.\
   As you did with the K3s node VMs, give your new VM an ID correlated to the IPs it is going to have.
-So, for this guide, this new VM will have the ID `431`, which corresponds to the IPs that you will see used later in this chapter.
+So, for this guide, this new VM will have the ID `431`, which corresponds to the IPs assigned later in this chapter.

 - `Name`: `bkpserver`.\
   The VM name should be something meaningful like `bkpserver`.
-Be aware that later you will set up this name also as the VM's `hostname` within Debian.
+Be aware that this name will also be the VM's `hostname` within Debian.

 - `Mode`: `Linked Clone`.\
   Links this VM to the VM template, instead of duplicating it.

 After the new VM is cloned, **DO NOT start it**.
 You still need to take a look to its assigned hardware capabilities.
 If you have the same kind of limited hardware as the one used in this guide, and also having a K3s Kubernetes cluster already running in the system, you must be careful of how much RAM and CPU you assign to any new VM.
 So, in this chapter, the new VM will have the same hardware setup as the VM template except on the memory department.
-It will require a minimum of 256 MiB and will have an upper limit of 1 GiB.
+It will require a minimum of 256 MiB and have an upper limit of 1 GiB.

 In the capture below, you can see how the `Hardware` tab looks for this new VM: